Remote Resources Feel Local

 - Server – Supports most Linux distributions equivalent to Red Hat 5.9 and higher.
 This includes RedHat, CentOS, SuSE, and others.

 - Browser – Allows users to connect via their web browser, without any plug-in requirements.
 Supported browsers include Firefox, Internet Explorer, Chrome and Safari, including use on mobile environments.

-Remote visualization is sold as an add-on to Viewpoint, which when integrated with Viewpoint will drive higher productivity for your users, helping to achieve production goals more quickly and can reduce costs of compute, network and license resources.
-It is very easy to use via the HTML5-based browser interface that is seamlessly integrated with the Viewpoint job submission and management experience.
-With industry-leading performance and a price that is quickly paid off through productivity and resource savings, this solution is an easy choice.
+Remote Visualization is sold as an add-on to Viewpoint.
+When integrated with Viewpoint, it will drive higher productivity for your users, helping to achieve production goals more quickly, and can reduce costs of compute, network and license resources.
+It is very easy to use via a HTML5-based browser interface that is seamlessly integrated with the Viewpoint job submission and management experience.
+With industry-leading performance, and a price that is quickly paid off through productivity and resource savings, this solution is an easy choice.